Lio Tipton: Acting

 Tipton appeared with Samantha Potter as guest stars on an episode of the television series The Big Bang Theory in 2008 and by themself in a different role in 2015.
 Tipton played a babysitter who has a crush on Steve Carell's character in Crazy, Stupid, Love, prompting The New York Times to call them a "face to watch".

 Tipton was cast in the third season of HBO's TV comedy Hung, portraying Sandee, a young gigolo's scheming fiancée.
 They played a supporting role in the zombie-apocalyptic horror-romance Warm Bodies, directed by Jonathan Levine.
 They had a small role opposite Scarlett Johansson in the 2014 science fiction action film Lucy.
 They had their first lead role in Two Night Stand, directed by Max Nichols, which was released on September 26, 2014.

 In 2014, Tipton was the co-lead in ABC's short-lived comedy series Manhattan Love Story.

-In 2018, Tipton played Avery's date, Lauren, on the new season of Murphy Brown (S1:E7, "A Lifetime of Achievement").
+In 2018, Tipton played Avery's date, Lauren, on the revival of Murphy Brown (S1:E7, "A Lifetime of Achievement").